Santhosh-1997/Freshly/README.md

 Checkout Page: Users can add the delivery addresses.
 Payment Page: Users can add their payment details and also avail for discount using promo codes.

+User can sign up in signup page and with those credentials, user can login.
+In the products page, he can select items to order.
+He can filter the products.
+Once, he orders more than 5 items, he get discount for the order.
+Then, the user has to give the delivery address and finally it will be directed to payment page where user finishes the payment and finish the order.